qingpeng9802/Experimental-COVID-19-Prediction-US/README.md

 The data contains `Province/State` field, and this field is compressed into `Country/Region`.
 Then, the countries of the top 10 number of confirmed cases are selected and transposed as `main DataFrame`.

-The dates of top 10 countries who reached first 500 or more cases are obtained as `500 Day`.
+The dates of top 10 countries who reached first 500 or more cases are obtained as `From 500 Day`.
 Then, the time series of each country are normalized by the method below.
 Notice that China and Korea's Data is just used `Row ← Row/MaxOfCurrData` to normalize since the curves of China and Korea are long enough to reach a reasonable maximum value (not needed to estimate).

-* Normalize Method
+* Normalization Method 1
 `Ratio`
 `= MaxNumberOfCurrData/China'sData[CurrentDay-500Day]`
 `= MaxNumberOfCurrData/China'sData[DiffDaysFrom500OfCurrData]`
 `= MaxNumberOfCurrData/China'sNumberWithDiff`
 `EstimatedMaxOfCurrData = Ratio*China'sMax`
+`Row ← Row/EstimatedMaxOfCurrData`

+* Normalization Method 2
+`EstimatedMaxOfCurrData = MaxOfLogisticFunc(From Logistic Method)`
 `Row ← Row/EstimatedMaxOfCurrData`

 ## Model Training